Employers and Universities: Work with us?

 6. You’re not guaranteed a graduate job

-7. Lifetime earnings can be higher with an apprenticeship
+7. Lifetime earnings could be higher with an apprenticeship

-According to the Sutton Trust, those with a level 5 apprenticeship (or higher) are likely to earn more over their lifetime than graduates with a degree from a non-Russell Group university.
-Apprentices in this group are predicted to earn an average of £1.5 million over their career, compared with the £1.4 million forecast for non-Russell Group graduates.
-With degree apprenticeships, your earnings potential could be even higher – there isn't much data about this just yet.
+The jury is still out – there isn't a lot of research just yet.
+But when apprenticeships were ramping up in 2015, the Sutton Trust found that those with a level 5 apprenticeship (or higher) are likely to earn more over their lifetime than graduates with a degree from a non-Russell Group university.
+They predicted that apprentices in this group were likely to earn an average of £1.5 million over their career, compared with the £1.4 million forecast for non-Russell Group graduates.
+Keep your eye out for the latest research on this!

 So what does this mean for me?